-Indicator ID Dependent on: 00 9, PGS 1 Sub-section PRI Principle Type of indicator PGS 29 Gateway to: N/A Stewardship: (Proxy) voting 2 CORE - When you use external service providers to give recommendations, how do you ensure those recommendations are consistent with your organisation's (proxy) voting policy?
-This indicator refer provider. s to voting recom mendations rather than voting ex recution.
-Voting may be executed by the signatory org ganisation or by an ext ernal service 1 ' ' □ (A) Before voting is executed, we review external service providers' voting recommendations for controversial and high-profile votes □ (Dropdown list) (1) in all cases (2) in a majority of cases (3) in a minority of cases ' ' □ (B) Before voting is executed, we review external service providers' voting recommendations where the application of our voting policy is unclear [As above] 1 ' ' (C) We ensure consistency with our voting policy by reviewing external service providers' voting recommendations only after voting has been executed [As above] O (D) We do not O (D) We do not review external service providers' voting recommendations O (E) Not applica D (E) Not applicable; we do not use external service providers to give voting recommendations
+Indicator ID Dependent on: OO 9, PGS 1 Sub-section PRI Principle Type of indicator PGS 29 Gateway to: N/A Stewardship: (Proxy) voting 2 CORE When you use external service providers to give recommendations, how do you ensure those recommendations are consistent with your organisation's (proxy) voting policy?
+This indicator refers provider. s to voting recom mendations rather than voting ex recution.
+Voting may be executed by the signatory org ganisation or by an ext ernal service [Dropdown list] ' ' □ (A) Before voting is executed, we review external service providers' voting recommendations for controversial and high-profile votes (1) in all cases (2) in a majority of cases (3) in a minority of cases ☐ (B) Before voting of our voting po ~ e review external service provide rs' voting recommendations where the application [As above] ' ' □ (C) We ensure consistency with our voting policy by reviewing external service providers' voting recommendations only after voting has been executed [As above] O (D) We do not review external service providers' voting recommendations O (E) Not applicable; we do not use external service providers to give voting recommendations Additional context to your response(s): [Voluntary free text: large]

+Explanatory notes

 Purpose of indicator The purpose of this indicator is to determine whether signatories that outsource voting recommendations to external service providers review those recommendations before using them as input to voting to maintain oversight and ensure alignment of the expectations stipulated in a voting policy.
 Reviewing all voting recommendations for controversial and high-profile issues, as well as where the policy application may be unclear before voting is executed, is considered good practice.

-Policy(ies) or guidelines on (proxy) voting outline how signatories approach voting decisions, including how ESG factors influence voting decisions and for which types of votes ESG is considered.
+Policy(ies) or guidelines on (proxy) voting outline how signatories approach voting decisions, including how ESG factors influence voting decisions and for which is considered.
 It may be a standalone policy or guideline or incorporated into a broader responsible investment policy, policy on stewardship or similar.
-Additional reporting guidance In this indicator, 'controversial and high-profile' refers to votes that have received significant attention amongst institutional investors (such as high levels of discussion within a collaborative engagement or public discussion on social networks like LinkedIn), in the media (for example, in the responsible investment trade press or mainstream financial media), or otherwise have had attention drawn to them (for example, by proxy agencies, investor networks or organisations such as the PRI). guidance In this indicator, 'where the application of our voting policy is unclear' refers to situations where the application of a signatory's voting policy is ambiguous and could be interpreted by the external service provider in more than one way.
-Signatories who chose to follow external service providers' 'off the shelf' voting recommendations, and do not review those recommendations against their internal policies, should select answer option D. Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
-Other resources For further guidance, refer to A practical guide to active ownership in listed equity.
-Logic Dependent on [OO 9], [PGS 1] Gateway to N/A Assessment Assessment criteria 100 points for this indicator divided between lettered (50 points) and coverage (50 points) answer options.
-The final score will be based on the highes lettered and coverage answer options.
+In this indicator, 'controversial and high-profile' refers to votes that have received significant attention amongst institutional investors (such as high levels of discucollaborative engagement or public discussion on social networks like LinkedIn), in the media (for example, in the responsible investment trade press or mainstresponsible investment trade press or mainstresponsible have had attention drawn to them (for example, by proxy agencies, investor networks or organisations such as the PRI).
+In this indicator, 'where the application of our voting policy is unclear' refers to situations where the application of a signatory's voting policy is ambiguous and controlled the external service provider in more than one way.
+Signatories who chose to follow external service providers' 'off the shelf' voting recommendations, and do not review those recommendations against their internal service answer option D.

+Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
+For further guidance, refer to A practical guide to active ownership in listed equity.

+Logic

+Dependent on [OO 9], [PGS 1]

+Gateway to N/A

+Assessment

+Assessment criteria 100 points for this indicator divided between lettered (50 points) and coverage (50 points) answer options.
+The final score will be based on the highest-scoring combination of lettered and coverage answer options.